renelyy/blog/src/interview/js/array.md

   let argCount = arguments.length;
   if (len + argCount > 2 ** 53 - 1) {
     throw new TypeError(
-      'The number of array elements exceeds the maximum array size' );
+      "The number of array elements exceeds the maximum array size" );
   }
   for (let i = 0; i < argCount; i++) {